monosource/radare2-explorations/intro/navigation.md

 ```

 You can list all the flags with the command `f`.
-You can see that flags are generally preceded by a prefix, such as `str.`, `sym.`, `sub.`, `fcn.` etc. These are very useful since you can grep for them and find something of interest.
+Flags generally have a prefix in their name, such as `str.`, `sym.`, `sub.`, `fcn.` etc. These are very useful since you can grep for them and find something of interest.

 ## Seeking